 Everything You Need To Know About The New Facebook Pages Experience

-If you have the new page experience for your business, here are some of the new features you have, according to Meta.
+Here are some of the new features you have, according to Meta:

-• A redesigned Page layout that’s cleaner and more intuitive
+• A redesigned Page layout that’s cleaner and more intuitive, with improved functionality and updated tools.

 • Easy switching and navigation between a public-facing Page and an individual profile.
 Manage your Page and profile separately.